Supermoduli Space Is Not Projected: Introduction

 In a sequel to this work \cite{DWtwo}, we will provide some further interpretations of the first non-trivial class $\omega := \omega_2$.
 We show that this class is, in a certain sense, a superanalog of what in ordinary algebraic geometry is the Atiyah class of the tangent bundle.
 In the case of the moduli space of super Riemann surfaces, we give a concrete description of $\omega$ in terms of sheaves on $C\times C$, where $C$ is an ordinary Riemann surface, and use this to give an alternative proof of Theorem \ref{Main2}.

 \remark{As explained in section \ref{stacks}, the phrase ``moduli space'' is oversimplified in the present context.
-The object of study, $\SM_g$, is really the moduli {\it stack} of super Riemann surfaces, but we require no deep knowledge about stacks and in fact no real knowledge of how to construct a moduli space or stack of super Riemann surfaces.
-Splitness or projectedness of $\SM_g$ would imply the vanishing of a certain obstruction class $\omega_2$ that can be defined for any family of super Riemann surfaces.
-We show that $\SM_g$ is not split or even projected by exhibiting a concrete family of super Riemann surfaces for which $\omega_2\not=0$.
-When we study in this way concrete families of super Riemann surfaces, it does not matter whether some of the objects in the family have automorphisms.}
+The object of study, $\SM_g$, is really the moduli {\it stack} of super Riemann surfaces.
+The first obstruction to splitting or projection of this stack is a cohomology class $\omega_2$ that can be restricted to any substack $S'$.
+We consider a particular substack $S'$ of dimension $1|0$.
+It has a finite cover $\pi:S\to S'$ that is a smooth compact curve that parametrizes a family $X\to S$ of smooth compact split super Riemann surfaces.
+We show that $\omega_2(\SM_g)$ is nonzero by showing that $\pi^*(\omega_2(\SM_g)|_{S'})\not=0$.
+Passing from $S'$ to $S$ eliminates the automorphisms of the objects parametrized by $S'$.